"Total voters : 82"

-Work is about to start on the roading alignment for Ashley, Ivory and High Streets from late September 2014.
+Work has started on the roading alignment for Ashley, Ivory and High Streets.
+Detours are in place.

 Community Development in the Waimakariri District

 How would you shape the priorities for Community Development in our district?
 We want to hear from you.
 Help us to review and update the 2007-2016 Community Development Strategy by filling in a short survey.

 Unloading the hollow core beams on site – these beams are for the fifth span to the centre pier.

 Resource consent for the comprehensive development of a number of sites on the northern side of Rangiora’s High Street has been granted.